Open Now

 A tap washer is a small disk that sits inside the tap to seal when turned off.
 They do wear over time, resulting in leaking taps.
 Your fixtures may be washerless, but these taps are far less likely to leak.

-Tap washers are general wear and tear product.
+Tap washers are a general wear-and-tear product.
 Plumbing work like replacing a washer should be done every 1-2 years.
-And if your taps are old, replacing them with newer ones can save on your water bill!
+If your taps are old, replacing them with newer ones can save on your water bill!

 Learning to change a water tap washer is fantastic, so let’s go through the steps.